chaobrain/braintools/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-BrainTools is one part of our `brain modeling ecosystem <https://brainmodeling.readthedocs.io/>`_.
+BrainTools is one part of our `brain simulation ecosystem <https://brainmodeling.readthedocs.io/>`_.

 ----